 - The approximate date and time of the attack

-- The file naming scheme for the ransom note/readme file left by attacker
+- The file naming scheme for the ransom note file

-- Any email addresses or URL or other method provided by the attacker for communications
+- Any email addresses or URLs or other methods provided by the attacker for communications

 - Ransom amount demanded if known